muziejus/javascripting-english-major/12-markdown.md

 And that’s it.
 Now you can write content in convenient Markdown and use jQuery to populate sections of your web project.
-See [this page](/examples/could-be12.html) to see how far we’ve come.
+See [this page](/examples/could-be12.html) to see how far I’ve come on the “Could Be” project.
 </section>

 ## Exercises